calipho-sib/sparql-playground/README.md

 * prefixes.ttl: a file containing the default prefixes (optional)
 * pages: pages with markdown files for the Documentation
 * config.properties - optionally you can include this property file with: repository.type=native to create a native repository (instead of memory)

+##Technology in use
+* The SPARQL engine is Sesame 2.7.9
+* The backend uses Spring Boot 1.2.3
+* The frontend is build with angularJS 1.3 and bootstrap 3
+* Requires Java 1.7 or higher

 #License